djeada/Statistics-Notes/notes/basic_concepts/bayesian_vs_frequentist.md

 ## Bayesian vs Frequentist Statistics

 Bayesian and frequentist statistics are two distinct approaches to statistical inference.
 Both approaches aim to make inferences about an underlying population based on sample data.
 However, the way they interpret probability and handle uncertainty is fundamentally different.
 ## Frequentist Statistics

-**Key concepts**

-- Parameters are considered fixed but unknown quantities.
-- Confidence intervals are used to estimate the range of values within which a parameter is likely to fall, given a certain level of confidence.
-- Null hypothesis testing is a method of comparing the observed data with what is expected under a null hypothesis.

-**Advantages**

-- Methods are simpler and often easier to understand for non-statisticians.
-- Established methods are suitable for large sample sizes.
-- Widely used and well-understood, with numerous standardized procedures and tables.

-**Limitations**
+### Key Concepts

+- **Fixed Parameters**: Views parameters as fixed, though unknown.
+Example: the true mean of a population is constant but unknown.
+- **Confidence Intervals (CI)**: Used to estimate a parameter's likely range.
+Mathematically, a 95% CI means if we repeat the experiment many times, 95% of the CIs will contain the true parameter.
+- **Null Hypothesis Testing**: Involves comparing observed data against a null hypothesis (H0).
+Example: H0 might state there's no difference between two groups.
+We assess the likelihood of observing our data if H0 is true.

+### Mathematical Foundations
+- **Probability as Frequency**: Interprets probability as the long-run frequency of events.
+For instance, P(Heads) = 0.5 in coin tosses means that heads will appear in 50% of an infinite number of tosses.
+- **Test Statistics and P-Values**: Uses test statistics to determine how extreme the observed data is.
+P-values quantify this extremeness under H0.
+A small p-value (e.g., <0.05) suggests that observing such data is unlikely under H0.

+### Advantages

+- **Simplicity and Accessibility**: Concepts are straightforward, making them accessible to non-experts.
+- **Large Sample Suitability**: Well-suited for large samples, often providing reliable results.
+- **Standardization**: Offers standardized methods with extensive tables and procedures, facilitating widespread use and understanding.

+### Limitations

-- Can lead to counterintuitive results, especially with small sample sizes or in complex situations.
+- **Small Sample Challenges**: May yield misleading results with small samples or complex data structures.
-- Does not incorporate prior knowledge or beliefs about parameters.
+- **Excludes Prior Information**: Doesn't incorporate existing knowledge or beliefs about parameters, focusing only on sample data.
-- The binary decision-making (reject/accept null hypothesis) can miss nuanced interpretations.
+- **Binary Decision Making**: The 'reject or fail to reject H0' framework can overlook subtleties in data, lacking in-depth interpretation.

 ### Example